Principal, Lapovsky Consulting

 Former President of Mercy College

-Lucie Lapovsky, PhD, the Board Chair for KnowledgeWorks, is an economist who consults, writes, teaches and speaks widely on issues related to higher education finance, strategy, leadership, governance and enrollment management.
+Lucie Lapovsky, PhD, is an economist who consults, writes, teaches and speaks widely on issues related to higher education finance, strategy, leadership, governance and enrollment management.
 Recently, much of her work has been with boards of trustees on issues of governance, planning and effectiveness.
 Her clients include public and private colleges and universities throughout the United States and various companies and organizations throughout the world.
 Most recently, she met with more than 100 Japanese colleges and universities to discuss issues relating to enrollment and endowment management.
 She is actively engaged in research on endowment spending, tuition discounting and cost containment in higher education.
 She also specializes in search work for Chief Financial Officers.